 “Gardeners use three times the nitrogen per acre that farmers use.
 This results in excess nutrients that are washed into waterways and harm aquatic ecosystems.”Teaming with Nutrients, Jeff Lowenfels

 The basic gist of fertilizer pollution is that it adds an unnatural amount of nutrients into local waterways.
-Because there is a smorgasbord of nutrients, growth of phytoplankton and algae goes crazy!
+Because there is a smorgasbord of nutrients, the growth of phytoplankton and algae goes crazy!
 This throws things off in the underwater ecosystem.
-The nice local fish get kicked out of their neighbourhood.
+The nice local fish get kicked out of their neighborhood.
 Channels clog up with aquatic weeds.
 Drinking water can taste a bit off.
 Beaches get closed due to algae or weeds.

 Fertilizer pollution is a classic example of “too much of a good thing”.
 Would you feed a toddler an entire chocolate cake?
 Too much fertilizer not only pollutes the wider landscape, but it’s likely also impacting your precious garden plants.
 You’re not giving your garden an “extra boost” by over-fertilizing.
 Just don’t do it.

 Excessive amounts of nitrogen can reduce production and quality, and increase insect and disease problems.
 Applying phosphorus when it is not needed can increase chlorosis.Fertilizing the Vegetable Garden, Colorado State University